Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: The Proposed Approach

-Therefore, problem \eqref{eq:prob1} can be simply solved by computing the orthogonal projection of $\BBB\AAA^\dagger$, which is the solution $A_m^\star$ of problem \eqref{eq:prob1} for $k=m$, onto the subspace spanned by the first $k$ left singular vectors of $ \ZZZ.$ We detail the proof in Appendix \ref{app:Theorem}.
-The $\ell_2$-norm of the error is simply expressed in terms of the singular values of $\BBB$ and $\ZZZ$ and of scalar products between the right singular vectors of $\AAA$ and $\BBB$.
-The second term in the right-hand side of \eqref{eq:errorEstim} can be interpreted as the square norm of the projection of the rows of $\BBB$ on the orthogonal to the span of the rows of $\AAA$, \ie

-Note that if $\AAA$ is full-rank then we obtain the simplifications $\mathbb{P}_{\AAA^\intercal}=I_m$ and $\ZZZ=\BBB$.
-In this case $i^*=m+1$ so that the second term in the right-hand side of \eqref{eq:errorEstim} vanishes and the approximation error reduces to $ \|\BBB -A_k^\star \AAA \|^2_F = \sum_{i=k+1}^m \sigma_{\BBB,i}^2$.
-We remark that the latter error is independent of matrix $\AAA$ and is simply the sum of the square of the $m-k$ smallest singular values of $\BBB$.
+In words, Theorem~\ref{prop22} shows that problem~\eqref{eq:prob1} is simply solved by computing the orthogonal projection of the solution of the unconstrained problem~\eqref{eq:prob1_unconst}, onto the subspace spanned by the first $k$ left singular vectors of $ \ZZZ.$ The $\ell_2$-norm of the error is simply expressed in terms of the singular values of $\ZZZ$, and the square norm of the projection of the rows of $\BBB$ onto the orthogonal of the image of $\AAA^\intercal$.
+If $\AAA$ is full {row-}rank, we then obtain the simplifications $\mathbb{P}_{\AAA^\intercal}=I_m$ and $\ZZZ=\BBB$.
+In this case, the second term in the right-hand side of~\eqref{eq:errorEstim} vanishes and the approximation error reduces to $ \|\BBB -A_k^\star \AAA \|^2_F = \sum_{i=k+1}^m \sigma_{\BBB,i}^2$.
+The latter error is independent of matrix $\AAA$ and is simply the sum of the square of the $m-k$ smallest singular values of $\BBB$.
 This error also corresponds to the optimal error for the approximation $\BBB$ by a matrix of rank at most $k$ in the Frobenius norm \cite{eckart1936approximation}.
-Besides we note that the rank of $A_k^\star$ can be smaller than $k$.
-Indeed, by the Sylvester's theorem \cite{Horn12} we have that